-There are several steps to set up a SIP2 device to work with WMS.
+There are several steps to set up a SIP2 device or a service to work with WMS.
 These are listed below.

 If you need help configuring the device, see your user manual or ask your vendor.
 Unfortunately, OCLC cannot help with how to configure different devices.